Rehearsal Venue / Times

 Monthly - Reynolds Building, St Dunstans Road, W6 8RP

 The London Doctors Orchestra and Choir is an exciting new ensemble set up by a small group of West London doctors who were keen to keep their musical interests going well beyond university.
 Our members range from junior doctors through to consultants, other healthcare staff and even some vets.
 Rehearsals are kept relaxed and sociable, the perfect opportunity to meet some new friendly people and held monthly to help fit in around everyone's busy working lives, with concerts planned every six months.
 We are always looking for new members for both the choir and orchestra, regardless of previous experience.

-Mostly on Tuesday evenings (check website) from 7 to 9pm in St Sepulchre-without-Newgate, EC1A 2DQ
+Mostly on Tuesday evenings (check website) from 7 to 9 pm in EC